New Zealand's Next Top Model season 1: Episode 5: The Girls Pose in Haute Couture

-The show opens with the girls recalling the elimination.
-Lucy's struck by the fact she's truly in this competition alone now and Teryl-Leigh realizes she can't keep coasting and needs to step it up if she wants to stay in the competition.
+The show opens with the contestants recalling the elimination of the previous episode.
+Lucy's struck by the fact she's truly in this competition alone now and Teryl-Leigh realises she can't keep coasting and needs to step it up if she wants to stay in the competition.

 Sara stops by the house for a visit and a game of "most potential/least potential".
-Christobelle and Ajoh turn out to be early favorites, as lots of girls pick them to be in the top two.
-Teryl-Leigh turns out to be everyone's favorite to go, which really surprises her.
+Christobelle and Ajoh turn out to be early favourites, as lots of girls pick them to be in the top two.
+Teryl-Leigh turns out to be everyone's favourite to go, which really surprises her.

-The challenge this week was the requisite five-minute make-up challenge, which is always good for a bit of fun.
-The judges get a kick out of some of the girls' make-up, and declare Ruby the winner, despite her being so tired and not really into the challenge on the way over.
-Her prize is a make-up that's not in stores and a one-on-one session with a professional make-up artist.
+The challenge this week is a five-minute make-up challenge.
+The judges like some of the girls' make-up, and declare Ruby the winner.
+Her prize is exclusive make-up products and a one-on-one session with a professional make-up artist.

 The shoot is the girls' first high fashion shoot.
-It's on a beach in West New Zealand and they have to battle the wind and sand as well as bring it in a difficult garment.
+It's on a beach in West New Zealand and they have to battle the wind, sand and a difficult garment.

-On the shoot, Ruby is okay; Ajoh impresses, but gets the one-look criticism again; Victoria tried too hard; Rhiannon was stiff; the photographer really struggled with Lucy; Christobelle was the photographer's favorite; Teryl-Leigh didn't bring enough in her eyes; Laura was effortlessly graceful; Hosanna surprised and Rebecca-Rose did well.
-Overall, the photographer was surprised and pleased with everyone.

-At panel, the judges are impressed with Christobelle, Hosanna, and Ajoh; are mixed about Laura, Teryl-Leigh, Rebecca Rose, Victoria and Ruby; and are disappointed with Lucy & Rhiannon.
-In the end, Ajoh's improvement put her on top and Victoria and Rhiannon are on the bottom.
-The judges send Rhiannon home, as she just isn't ready to be a top model yet.
+At panel, the judges are impressed with Christobelle, Hosanna, and Ajoh, they are mixed about Laura, Teryl-Leigh, Rebecca Rose, Victoria and Ruby, and are disappointed with Lucy & Rhiannon.
+In the end, Ajoh's improvements put her on top and Victoria and Rhiannon are on the bottom.
+The judges send Rhiannon home.